roth-hex-lab/roth-hex-lab.github.io/content/authors/dimash/_index.md

 bio: I am master's' student in Biomedical Engineering and interested in haptics in robotics, XR, and sensory substitution.

 interests:
-  - Computer Vision
+  - Robotics
-  - Extended Reality
+  - Haptic Feedback
-  - Human Computer Interaction
-  - BCI
+  - XR

 education:
   courses: